ozluld/GEO468E/README.md

 - ![NBR_Image](logo/nbr.png)

 ### Thank you for your interest !
+### This repository is prepared by Levent Doğukan Özlü.
-### If you need to get in touch, please feel free:
+If you need to get in touch, please feel free:
 - ozlul17@itu.edu.tr
 - ![ITU_Logo](logo/itu.png)